Kamil-Kochanczyk/Algorithms-and-Data-Structures/README.md

-# Algorithms-and-Data-Structures
+# Algorithms and Data Structures
-Programs created for Algorithms and Data Structures classes in a university.
+This repo contains implementations of some algorithms and data structures.